 Unit 1: Principles of Planning and Reporting Investigations

 Unit 2: Principles of Gathering and Using Information for Investigations

 IQ Level 3 Award for Professional Investigators

 "The recognised qualification for the accredited professional"

-To enrol for the 5-day course or the distance learning course, call the ABI Academy today on 01952 699039 or mail to: firstname.lastname@example.org
+To enrol for the 5-day course or the distance learning course, contact the ABI Academy trainers whose details are found in the course dates.